tsekenrick/database-design-and-normalization/README.md

 borrowing one scooter at a time is done with the front-end app, though the `is_borrowing` field can be used to help create that functionality.

+There are also some ambiguities within the transaction table - namely the `start_time`, `return_by`, `end_time` and `prepay_amt` fields may or may not have transitive dependencies depending on the exact business logic of Scoot Share.
+For example, if prepaying immediately fixes your borrowing time, then `end_time` becomes transitively dependent.
+However, if you can prepay a partial amount and then pay the remainder on return, there is no such issue.
+Generally, the way that `return_by` and `end_time` are calculated is sort of at the whim of the particulars of the business model, so some assumptions had to be made there.

 I assumed that all scooters of the same model number would have the same properties, i.e. same range, weight and top speed.